-We primarily rely on our existing cash and marketable investment securities balances, as well as cash flow generated through our operations to fund our business.
+We primarily rely on our existing cash and marketable investment securities balances, as well as cash flow generated through our operations, to fund our business.
 Revenue in our ESS segment depends largely on our ability to continuously make use of our available satellite capacity with existing customers and our ability to enter into commercial relationships with new customers.
-Consumer revenue in our Hughes segment depends on our success in adding new and retaining existing subscribers and driving higher average revenue per subscriber.
+Consumer revenue in our Hughes segment depends on our success in adding new and retaining existing subscribers and driving higher ARPU.
 Revenue in our enterprise and equipment businesses relies heavily on global economic conditions and the competitive landscape for pricing relative to competitors and alternative technologies.
-Service costs related to ongoing support of our direct and indirect customers and partners are typically impacted most significantly by our growth.
 There can be no assurance that we will have positive cash flows from operations.
 Furthermore, if we experience negative cash flows, our existing cash and marketable investment securities balances may be reduced.

 We have a significant amount of outstanding indebtedness.
-As of December 31, 2021, our total indebtedness was \$1.5 billion.
-Our liquidity requirements will continue to be significant, primarily due to our remaining debt service requirements and the design and construction of our new EchoStar XXIV satellite.
+As of December 31, 2022, our total indebtedness was \$1.5 billion.
+Our liquidity requirements will continue to be significant, primarily due to our remaining debt service requirements.
 We may from time to time seek to purchase amounts of our outstanding debt in open market purchases, privately negotiated transactions or otherwise, depending on market conditions, our liquidity needs and other factors.
 The amounts we may repurchase may be material.
-In addition, our future capital expenditures are likely to increase if we make acquisitions or additional investments in infrastructure, technologies or joint ventures to support and expand our business, or if we decide to purchase or build additional satellites or other technologies or assets.
+In the future, we may require material capital expenditures to make significant acquisitions or investments in infrastructure, technologies or joint ventures to support and expand our business, or if we decide to purchase or build additional satellites or other technologies or assets.
 Other aspects of our business operations may also require additional capital.
-We also expect to owe U.S. Federal income tax for 2021.
+We also expect to owe U.S. Federal income tax for 2022.